AlanyTan/nestjs-template/docs/TEMPLATE.md

 ## Swagger

 Swagger is used for automatically document APIs following OpenAPI standards.
-However, Swagger is DISABLED if Environment Variable SWAGGER_ON=false (which is the default value).
-This should be the default behavior for all services running in production unless otherwise required.
+Swagger is only enabled in test environments: `lcl`, `dev``, and `qas`.

 Please note that Swagger uses the name, description, and version info you update in your package.json